SuperMalinge/MasterMindGPT/README.md

 # Installation
 - create a new environment with python 3.10
 - pip install autogen - for the AutoGen library
+- install a local LLM - Here LM Studio was used

 # How To Use